vivax3794/natrix/docs/src/async-components.md

 The main method on a deferred context is the [`.update`](reactivity::state::DeferredCtx::update) method, which allows you to borrow the state mutably.
 This returns a `Option<...>`, if this returns [`None`](std::option::Option::None), then the component is dropped and you should in most case return/cancel the current task.

 On borrowing (via [`.update`](reactivity::state::DeferredCtx::update)) the framework will clear the reactive state of signals, and will trigger a reactive update on closure return. (i.e the framework will keep the UI in sync with changes).
-But this also means you should not borrow this in a loop, and should prefer to borrow it for the maximum amount of time that doesnt hold it across a yield point.
+But this also means you should not borrow this in a loop, and should prefer to borrow it for the maximum amount of time that doesn't hold it across a yield point.

 ### Example